dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   <img src="https://github.com/dhanushka2001/LearnOpenGL/blob/main/images/OpenGL_graphics-shader-pipeline.png" width=70%>

 * Gave each vertex a colour attribute as well as a position attribute, so instead of having 3 VBOs, 3 VAOs, and 3 EBOs, we just have 1 of each and 2 vertex attributes.
 One for each object makes sense (I assume when we get to rendering 1000s of identical objects we will encounter "instancing").
-* Removed the vertex shader and fragment shader GLSL code from the main.cpp file and put them into separate "shader.vert" and "shader.frag" text files (I recommend installing a GLSL syntax highlighter extension).
+* Removed the vertex shader and fragment shader GLSL code from the main.cpp file and put them into separate ``shader.vert`` and ``shader.frag`` text files (I recommend installing a GLSL syntax highlighter extension).
 * Made a shader class and header file that can handle retrieving source code; compiling, linking, deleting, and activating shaders; defining utility functions; and handling errors.
-* I understand what uniform variables are (basically global variables that all shaders can access), you need to define them in the main.cpp file and give them to the shader (using utility uniform functions if you have a separate shader header file, or just by giving the uniform location with "glUniform[](...)").
+* I understand what uniform variables are (basically global variables that all shaders can access), you need to define them in the main.cpp file and give them to the shader (using utility uniform functions if you have a separate shader header file, or just by giving the uniform location with ``glUniform[](...)``).
-* Switched from OpenGL 3.3 to 4.3 so that I can specify the "layout (location=...)" for uniforms, for some reason in OpenGL 3.3 that didn't work.
-This is a really nice video that helped me understand the "layout (location=...)" specifier.
-At [21:11](https://youtu.be/yrFo1_Izlk0?si=YLplgGlBy1hqR0u2&t=1271) it talks about the specifier and how you can omit the specifier but if you don't then you can change the variable name in the next shader, and vertex attributes and uniforms are stored in different arrays so you can have seemingly two different variables stored in "location=0" but they are actually in different arrays.
+* Switched from OpenGL 3.3 to 4.3 so that I can specify the ``layout (location=...)`` for uniforms, for some reason in OpenGL 3.3 that didn't work.
+This is a really nice video that helped me understand the ``layout (location=...)`` specifier.
+At [21:11](https://youtu.be/yrFo1_Izlk0?si=YLplgGlBy1hqR0u2&t=1271) it talks about the specifier and how you can omit the specifier but if you don't then you can change the variable name in the next shader, and vertex attributes and uniforms are stored in different arrays so you can have seemingly two different variables stored in ``location=0`` but they are actually in different arrays.
   [![Watch the video](https://img.youtube.com/vi/yrFo1_Izlk0/maxresdefault.jpg)](https://www.youtube.com/watch?v=yrFo1_Izlk0)

 * This animation was done by storing a green colour uniform variable in the render loop that changes over time, this uniform variable can be accessed by the fragment shader to render the triangle with changing colour.